apache/activemq-artemis/docs/user-manual/en/perf-tuning.md

     consumer-window-size.
 This effectively disables consumer flow
     control.

 -   Socket NIO vs Socket Old IO.
-By default ActiveMQ uses old (blocking) on the server and the client side (see the chapter on configuring transports for more information [Configuring the Transport](configuring-transports.md).
+By default Apache ActiveMQ uses old (blocking) on the server and the client side (see the chapter on configuring transports for more information [Configuring the Transport](configuring-transports.md).
 NIO is much more scalable but can give you some latency hit compared to old blocking IO.
 If you